Pattern recognition (psychology): Music pattern recognition

 Music provides deep and emotional experiences for the listener.
-These experiences become contents in long-term memory, and every time we hear the same tunes, those contents are activated.
-Recognizing the content by the pattern of the music affects our emotion.
+These experiences become contents in long-term memory, and every time one hears the same songs, those contents are activated.
+Recognizing the content by the pattern of the music affects emotion.
 The mechanism that forms the pattern recognition of music and the experience has been studied by multiple researchers.
-The sensation felt when listening to our favorite music is evident by the dilation of the pupils, the increase in pulse and blood pressure, the streaming of blood to the leg muscles, and the activation of the cerebellum, the brain region associated with physical movement.
+The sensation felt when listening to one's favorite music is evident by the dilation of the pupils, the increase in pulse and blood pressure, the streaming of blood to the leg muscles, and the activation of the cerebellum, the brain region associated with physical movement.

 While retrieving the memory of a tune demonstrates general recognition of musical pattern, pattern recognition also occurs while listening to a tune for the first time.
 The recurring nature of the metre allows the listener to follow a tune, recognize the metre, expect its upcoming occurrence, and figure the rhythm.
 The excitement of following a familiar music pattern happens when the pattern breaks and becomes unpredictable.
 This following and breaking of a pattern creates a problem-solving opportunity for the mind that form the experience.
 Psychologist Daniel Levitin argues that the repetitions, melodic nature and organization of this music create meaning for the brain.
 The brain stores information in an arrangement of neurons which retrieve the same information when activated by the environment.
 By constantly referencing information and additional stimulation from the environment, the brain constructs musical features into a perceptual whole.

 The medial prefrontal cortex – one of the last areas affected by Alzheimer's disease – is the region activated by music.